christianrauch/camera_ros/README.md

 ## Calibration

 The node uses the `CameraInfoManager` to manage the [camera parameters](https://docs.ros.org/en/rolling/p/image_pipeline/camera_info.html), such as the camera intrinsics for projection and distortion coefficients for rectification.
-Its tasks include loading the parameters from the calibration file `~/.ros/camera_info/$NAME.yaml`, publishing them on `~/camera_info` and setting new parameters via service `~/set_camera_info`.
+Its tasks include loading the parameters from the calibration file, publishing them on `~/camera_info` and setting new parameters via service `~/set_camera_info`.

+The URL for the camera calibration file can be set using the `camera_info_url` parameter, however it defaults to `~/.ros/camera_info/$NAME.yaml`.
+Note that when setting the URL manually, the provided string must be in the URL format, not a local file path.

+For example, if your camera calibration file is located at `/home/$USERNAME/camera/calibration.yaml`, you must pass `file:///home/$USERNAME/camera/calibration.yaml`.
+Passing a normal file path (`/home/$USERNAME/camera/calibration.yaml`) will not work, and will result in an `Invalid camera calibration URL` error.

 If the camera has not been calibrated yet and the calibration file does not exist, the node will warn the user about the missing file (`Camera calibration file ~/.ros/camera_info/$NAME.yaml not found`) and publish zero-initialised intrinsic parameters.
 If you do not need to project between the 2D image plane and the 3D camera frame or rectify the image, you can safely ignore this.